Peter Madsen: Trial and conviction

 During a hearing on 5 September, Madsen stated that Wall had been killed when he lost his grip on the submarine's hatch cover, which he was holding open for her, and it hit her on the head, causing her skull to fracture.
 On 7 October 2017, Royal Danish Navy divers assisting the police found Wall's head, arms and legs, along with a knife and pieces of her clothing, in bags at the bottom of Køge Bay, weighted down by pieces of metal.
 A police spokesperson reported that there were no fractures to Wall's skull.

 A post-mortem examination of the torso found "knife wounds to her genitals and ribcage", believed to have been caused "around or shortly after her death".
 The prosecution said that police had found videos on Madsen's computer showing women being murdered, and that witnesses said that they had seen Madsen watching videos of decapitation and practising asphyxiation sex.
 On 30 October 2017, it was reported that Madsen had changed his account of Wall's death and admitted dismembering her body.

 It was reported that he now claimed that she had died from carbon monoxide poisoning on board the submarine, but his legal representation denied this, saying that Madsen did not know how she died.
 It was later confirmed by the police that he had made no clear statement on how she had died, but had said that she was inside the submarine when it contained exhaust gases.

 In January 2018, Madsen was charged with murder, indecent handling of a corpse (due to dismemberment), and sexual assault (due to stabbings in genital region).
 The prosecution accused him of having bound, hit, cut and stabbed Wall before killing her by cutting her throat or strangling her.
 Madsen's trial began on 8 March 2018 with him pleading not guilty to Wall's murder.
 On 25 April 2018, Madsen was found guilty of all charges, and sentenced to life imprisonment.
 A psychiatric evaluation of Madsen described him as a narcissistic psychopath, lacking in empathy but not psychotic or delusional.
-Madsen immediately appealed the sentence but not the guilty verdict.
+Madsen immediately appealed against the sentence but not the guilty verdict.
 On 26 September 2018, the Østre Landsret (High Court of Eastern Denmark) upheld the sentence.